How many people use drugs?

 On the prevalence of each drug:

-• Ecstasy prevalence was at its lowest level since data were first collected.
-Around 1.1% of people aged 16 to 59 years and 2.4% of people aged 16 to 24 years reported taking this drug in the last year.
-This was a 21% and 41% decrease, respectively, compared with the year ending March 2020.
+• Ecstasy prevalence is similar to the previous year.
+In the year ending 2023 prevalence was the lowest since data were first collected (1.1%).
+In the year ending 2024, around 1.2% of people aged 16 to 59 years and 2.2% of people aged 16 to 24 years reported taking this drug in the last year.

 Young people